docker-mailserver/docker-mailserver/docs/content/config/advanced/ipv6.md

 !!! danger "Do not use `2001:db8:1::/64` for your private subnet"

     The `2001:db8` address prefix is [reserved for documentation][wikipedia-ipv6-reserved].
 Avoid using a subnet with this prefix.

+!!! example "User-defined IPv6 ULA subnet"

+    - Either of these should work well.
+You can use a smaller subnet size like `/112` if you prefer.
+    - The network will also include an IPv4 subnet assigned implicitly.

+    ```bash
+    # CLI
+    docker network create --ipv6 --subnet fd00:cafe:face:feed::/64 dms-ipv6
+    ```

+    ```yaml
+    # compose.yaml
+    networks:
+      # Overrides the `default` compose generated network, avoids needing to attach to each service:
+      default:
+        enable_ipv6: true
+        subnet: fd00:cafe:face:feed::/64
+    ```

 ### Configuring an IPv6 subnet